LivotovLabs/SORM/README.md

 Status
 ===

-We're currently in process with new (2.0) major version of this library.
+We're currently in process with the new (2.0) major version of this library.
 Once ready, it will be available here with all the documentation and samples.

 For version 1.0 please see the bundled demo app as a reference.